Page 1: Biography

 Coalminer, trade unionist

-This biography, written by Erik Olssen, was first published in the Dictionary of New Zealand Biography in 1996, and updated in May, 2015.
+This biography, written by Erik Olssen, was first published in the Dictionary of New Zealand Biography in 1996.
+It was updated in May, 2015.

 Patrick Hodgens Hickey was born on a backblocks farm at the junction of the Wangapeka and Motueka rivers in Nelson, New Zealand, on 19 January 1882.
 He was the fourth of seven children of Irish Catholic immigrants Thomas Hickey, a farmer, and his wife, Mary Jane Hodgens.
 Thomas was killed by a falling tree while bushfelling in 1890.
 Following his death the family moved to a smaller farm at Foxhill.
 Patrick attended Stanley Brook and Foxhill primary schools.
 Having narrowly missed out on a scholarship, he finished school at the age of 14.